 - Agencies are open, with an option for unscheduled leave or unscheduled telework.

 - Agencies are open with a staggered early departure and all employees must leave by a designated time, at which time offices are closed.
-Employees leave the workplace a designated number of hours earlier than their normal departure time, with excused absence.
-Employees may request unscheduled leave to depart prior to their early departure time; they will be charged leave for the remainder of the day and will not be granted excused absence.
+Employees leave the workplace a designated number of hours earlier than their normal departure time, with weather and safety leave for the number of hours remaining in their workday.
+Policies regarding telework are the same as those above.